Most of us will struggle with pain at some point in our adulthood.

 Pain Patches (Very-Well Health, 2020) deliver medication through the skin for typically short term relief.
 They can be per prescription with opioid, (which you would need to monitor closely if you take other other opioids) and use per physician recommendation with timing.
 Patches with non steroidal anti inflammatory medication (NSAID), usually prescription, are available.
 You should be aware if you use with other NSAID medication, and consult your physician for timing and amount.
 There are also pain patches with ‘analgesic’ or medication to numb the pain-this would work by blocking the signal that you have pain.

 Make sure you wash your hands before and after applying a patch, and check your skin for reactions.

-Figure out what works for your back pain, to keep active.
+Figure out what works for your back pain, in order to keep active.

 Other Posts You May Like:

 What are your tips for pain relief?
 Subscribe to the blog for a few health organization freebies, and emails with tips and senior health information.